swiftlang/swift-org-website/index.md

   <li>
     <h3>Server and Networking</h3>
     <p>
-      Swift code is safe by design and produces software that runs lightning-fast.
       Swift's small memory footprint, quick startup time, and deterministic performance make it a great choice for server and other networked applications.
       <br><br>
       SwiftNIO and Swift's dynamic server ecosystem bring joy to developing networked applications.